-- 17.1 The Authority may make arrangements for the discharge, in urgent circumstances, of functions of the Authority, by appointing a committee of not fewer than three (3) voting Members of the Authority; or - 17.2 In certain circumstances where this is not possible with the timescales required, the Chief Fire Officer of the Authority, in consultation with the Chair of the Authority, and such other Members as the Chair may consider necessary, may discharge these functions. - 17.3 Any matter approved in the circumstances described in 17.1 17.2 shall be reported to the next full Authority meeting giving reasons for the urgency and this shall be recorded in the minutes. - 17.4 No matter shall be considered at a meeting of the Authority or a committee or sub-committee of the Authority, if it is not specified in the agenda, unless the Chair (or in the case of a committee or sub-committee, the Person Presiding) rule that in his/her opinion the item should be considered as a matter of urgency and specifies the reasons why it is urgent.
-The ruling including the reasons for urgency, must be recorded in the minutes of the meeting.
+- 17.1 In agreement with the Chair, the Authority may make arrangements for the discharge, in urgent circumstances, of functions of the Authority, by appointing an urgency committee of not fewer than three (3) voting Members of the Authority; or - 17.2 In certain circumstances where this is not possible with the timescales required, the Chief Fire Officer of the Authority, in consultation with the Chair of the Authority, and such other Members as the Chair may consider necessary, may discharge these functions.

+- 17.3 Any matter approved in the circumstances described in 17.1 17.2 shall be reported to the next full Authority meeting giving reasons for the urgency and this shall be recorded in the minutes. - 17.4 No matter shall be considered at a meeting of the Authority or a Committee or Sub-Committee of the Authority, if it is not specified in the agenda, unless the Chair (or in the case of a Committee or Sub-Committee, the Person Presiding) rule that in their opinion the item should be considered as a matter of urgency and specifies the reasons why it is urgent.
+The ruling, including the reasons for urgency, must be recorded in the minutes of the meeting.